INSEEC School of Business and Economics: Students' associations

 Similarly to many French Grande Ecoles, INSEEC School of Business & Economics hosts more than 30 students' associations on-campus which spans a wide array of missions: charity, gourmet food, wine, sports, arts, digital media, debate, video games, to cite a few.

-The students' association landscape in most French Grande Ecole revolves around three major associations: BDE (Bureau des Etudiants, in French: Students' Association), BDS(Bureau des Sports, in French: the Association of Sports), BDA (Bureau des Arts, in French: the Association of Arts) following a one-year rotation via elections.
+The students' association landscape in most French Grande Ecole revolves around three major associations: BDE (Bureau des Etudiants, in French: Students' Association), BDS (Bureau des Sports, in French: the Association of Sports), BDA (Bureau des Arts, in French: the Association of Arts) following a one-year rotation via elections.
 Any students on-campus can vote to elect a team led by a president and vice-president for each BDE, BDS and BDA.
 The BDE is in charge of organising students' life in general, for example: students' well-being on-campus, discounts at local restaurants or shops around the school, students' night life.
-The BDS and BDA embody a similar role but will organise activities regarding their own core-values and mantra: Sports for the BDS (sports events, students' rugby league, sailing classes, cruises & events for students of the OMNES Education's Schools, sailing competitions against other Grande Ecoles such as The EDHEC Sailing Cup ("ESC") (Course Croisière EDHEC or "CCE" in French) is the leading student sporting event in Europe and the world's biggest intercollegiate offshore regatta) and the Arts for the BDA (on-campus concerts, events, visits of museums, cinema on-campus, classes of theatrical performance at the National Theatre of Bordeaux).
+The BDS and BDA embody a similar role but will organise activities: Sports for the BDS (sports events, students' rugby league, sailing classes, cruises & events for students of the OMNES Education's Schools, sailing competitions against other Grande Ecoles such as The EDHEC Sailing Cup ("ESC") (Course Croisière EDHEC or "CCE" in French) is the leading student sporting event in Europe and the world's biggest intercollegiate offshore regatta) and the Arts for the BDA (on-campus concerts, events, visits of museums, cinema on-campus, classes of theatrical performance at the National Theatre of Bordeaux).

 As usual in most Grande Ecole, a Gala soirée is organised once every academic year - not to be confused with the graduation ceremony.
 Usually, an on-campus student association is solely dedicated to organise this annual event.
 At INSEEC, the election results of a BDE (Bureau des Etudiants, in French: Students' Association) unfolds during the yearly Gala soirée evening.